colbyfayock/hyper-bros-trading-workshop/lessons/05 - Integrate Snipcart sitewide.md

 # 📓 Lesson 05: Integrate Snipcart sitewide

+Some websites might limit their stores to a single page or section, but our goal is to expand beyond the homepage with pages for each product.

+That means we need to move Snipcart from only being available on the homepage to loading it for every page to have access to.

 ## Getting Started

+In this lesson, we'll learn how to load scripts globally in a Next.js app and wire up our product pages.

+While doing so, we'll actually hit a snag! 😱 As the Snipcart installation will have trouble working alongside clientside routing.

+So we'll also review why that's happening and how we can resolve that issue with React hooks.

 ## Objectives
 * Move Snipcart installation to a global file